Table of contents

 Australia's economy doesn't operate in isolation, so it's important to keep track of how the economies of our major trading partners are performing.

-While rising interest rates and inflation have eaten away at the average household budget, in general Aussies have significantly more equity in their homes than they had four years ago.
+While high interest rates and inflation have eaten away at the average household budget, in general Aussies have significantly more equity in their homes than they had four years ago.

 Currently, Australia has a significant shortfall of housing, and the cost of residential construction has risen substantially in the last few years.
 This means that most developments on the drawing board are not currently financially viable to get out of the ground.